wheelsbot7/laughing-carnival/content/blog/arch-derivatives/index.md

 these changes, the broad strokes are all you really need to know as someone who doesn't write kernel patches as a hobby.

-So your CPU can do a lot of things at once.
+So, your CPU can do a lot of things at once.
 If it has multiple cores it can do even more things at once.
 But if the number of running programs is ever more than the number of cores (which is always the case if you're not still on DOS), the kernel has to decide how to portion out each core so that each program gets